Damigah/Web-App-DevOps-Project/README.md

 - Select the base of your image using the **"FROM"** command.
 The base of this project would be **python:3.8-slim**.
 - `WORKDIR` will be the working directory and in this case it will be **'/app'**.
 - To **copy** the application files you use `COPY . /app` as **'.'** is setting as the current directory and **'/app'** as the destination.
-- Install Python packages from `requirements.txt` to add the dependencies that is relevant for the task. **Prerequisites** provides the information what is in the the text file.
+- Install Python packages from `requirements.txt` to add the dependencies that is relevant for the task.
+The `Prerequisites` heading provides the information what is in the the text file.
 - The Flask application should be accessed outside the container as Docker needs to listen on a specified port during runtime.
 We use the **"EXPOSE"** command on port **5000**.
 - To complete the image a start-up command is required. **"CMD"** would be used to start up the Flask application.
 This image will be using `CMD ["python","app.py"]` to run the Python file first.

 Step 2: Building the Docker Image
-- Build the image using `docker build -t {name of the image} .` as I named my image **'devops'**.
+- Build the image using `docker build -t {name of the image} .` as **'.'** is the current directory.

 Step 3: Run the Container into your Local Machine
 - To test the image, use `docker run -p 5000:5000 {name of the image}`.
 This utilises **port 500** from the local machine to the container to access the application from my local development environment.
 - Use `http://127.0.0.1:5000` in the web browser to test if the information loads up.

 Step 4: Push the Image into Docker Hub
-- Tag the Docker image with the relevant information using `docker tag {name of the image} {docker-hub-username}/{image-name}:{tag}`.
+- Tag the Docker image with the relevant information using `docker tag {image-name} {docker-hub-username}/{image-name}:{tag}`.
 - Finally, utilise `docker push {docker-hub-username}/{image-name}:{tag}` to push it into **Docker hub**.

 Please check `Dockerfile` and `requirements.txt` in the main branch for the files.

 ## Terraform

-Terraform will be the foundation for provisioning an Azure Kubernetes Service (AKS) cluster using infrastructure as code (IaC).
+Terraform will be the foundation for provisioning an AKS (Azure Kubernetes Service) cluster using infrastructure as code (IaC).

 ### **Defining Networking**